Preservation

 This is not a permanent solution, because cloud services change and family members lose access over time.
 But it is a foundation.

 Older recipe cards often have faded ink, yellowed paper, torn edges, or water damage.
-A restored archival print doesn't replace the original, it creates a second copy that is both cleaner and more legible, printed on paper that will last.
+A restored archival print doesn't replace the original, it creates a second copy that is more legible, printed on paper that will last, with every crease and stain still exactly where it was.

 4. Frame it and give it